victorrentea/performance-profiling/readme.md

 #### A) Hibernate Interceptor
 Use `SimulateNetworkDelayHibernateInterceptor` in the properties files to add a fixed delay to any prepared statement created by Hibernate.
-#### B) ToxiProxy
-Emulate network latency by driving all DB traffic through a proxy delaying network packets.
-- Install [ToxiProxy](https://github.com/Shopify/toxiproxy#1-installing-toxiproxy) to your local machine.
-- Check it's started on port 8474 - you should see a 404 page at [http://localhost:8474](http://localhost:8474)
-- Run `ConfigureToxiproxy`
-- Change DB Port in application properties to point to the proxy port (eg) 5432 -> 55432

 ### WireMock to simulate API calls with delay
 The WireMock stubs are in `src/test/wiremock/mappings` folder.
-#### A) Standalone Java Program
-Run `StartWireMock.java` to start the WireMock server.

 #### B) In Docker
 Start 'wiremock' image in docker-compose.yml